 - Leftover budget.
 See how much of your budget is left over and allocate that to marketing.

 - Your competition.
 If you know what competitors spend on marketing, you can align your budget with that.

 Fabbro gives another tip: “In online marketing, you never spend your entire budget all at once.
 Maybe you don't have the right target group or your message isn't catching on.
-It’s a matter of experimenting, measuring, and adjusting.
-For example, start with a budget of 50 euros per month for search engine advertising (SEA) and a few tenners for social media.”
+It’s a matter of experimenting, measuring, and adjusting.”

 7. Draw up a schedule

-Finally, make a schedule that includes when you use which advertisements to meet your marketing goals (step 2).
-Also, schedule the following appointments with yourself:
+Finally, make a schedule that includes when you use which advertisements to meet your marketing goals.
+Remember to check your results regularly, for example, every month or quarter.

 Fabbro cautions: "Marketing takes time.
 Allow yourself a week to think out your marketing plan.
 Online marketing alone usually costs you at least 4 hours every week.
 After all, your website or social media profile is always ‘switched on’.
 In this time, you update your website or social media profile, write texts, take photos, check the results, and adjust your advertisements."

 Have your gone through all of the steps?
 Then you are ready to get started!